 Upon receipt of internal or external referrals of cases potentially in need of resettlement, UNHCR assesses resettlement needs of the referred cases in line with UNHCR resettlement criteria, guidelines, priorities and policy considerations.
 Once the decision has been made to submit the case for resettlement, UNHCR prepares a resettlement submission.
 This process includes preparing the Resettlement Registration Form (RRF) and appropriate documentation, depending on the applicable resettlement criterion.
 Upon reaching a final decision based on a thorough review of documentation, UNHCR submits the case to a resettlement State.

-c) What are the key elements / considerations in partnerships on identification, referral and submission of refugees for resettlement?
+e) What are the key elements / considerations in partnerships on identification and referral of refugees for resettlement?

 NGO and UNHCR representatives should meet regularly to discuss activities and concerns and should conduct regular spot-checks (i.e. inspection of casework) to ensure compliance.
 Such liaison and status reports / updates throughout the resettlement process need to be conducted in accordance with confidentiality considerations.

-The identification / referral / submission system should endeavour to respect the concept of universality, which means if cases of a certain profile are identified and subsequently considered for resettlement; steps should be taken to identify all cases of the same profile and to submit those for resettlement to the extent possible.
+The identification / referral system should endeavor to respect the concept of universality, which means if cases of a certain profile are identified and subsequently considered for resettlement, steps should be taken to identify all cases of the same profile and to submit those for resettlement to the extent possible.
 The absence of sufficient capacity to identify all cases of the same profile should not, however, pose a barrier in principle to moving forward with the case already identified.

 Safeguards should also need to be introduced into any identification / referral mechanisms to mitigate the risk of fraud, abuse and threats to refugees' and staff safety.
 Where there is a formal partnership arrangement in place, all parties should comply with UNHCR's Code of Conduct and work in accordance with the ethical standards of the United Nations.